General Assembly (GA) Scholarships & Grants for Youth and Young Adults

 More information, including a link to the online application, can be found on the Scholarship Opportunities for Attending General Assembly web page.

 NOTE: To ensure that youth and young adults are considered for even more scholarship options, the Office of Youth and Young Adult Ministries and the General Assembly Planning Committee (GAPC) have combined their scholarship application processes.
-The funds and decision-making procedures will remain separate, but youth and young adults no longer have to submit separate applications to be considered for either of these two scholarship awards—the one application automatically qualifies the applicant to be considered for both programs.
+The funds and decision-making procedures will remain separate, but youth and young adults no longer have to submit separate applications to be considered for either of these two scholarship awards—the one application automatically qualifies the applicant to be considered for both programs, as long as the different criteria for both are met.
 Those who received an award from one scholarship program last year are still eligible to be considered for an award from the other scholarship program this year.
+YOU WILL ONLY BE CONSIDERED FOR THE GAPC MATCHING GRANT IF you provide a letter of endorsement and pledge of a specified amount of financial support from your congregation.

 Youth in groups who are applying for these grants may still apply for individual financial aid awards under the Youth and Young Adult Scholarship and General Assembly Planning Committee Matching Grants programs.
 However, we ask that groups indicate on their Youth Group Grant application which youth (or young adults) are also applying for individual awards.

-Grant applications received by March 31, 2013 will be given priority.
-Grant applications received after the deadline will still be reviewed for the available funding.
-Don’t let the deadlines keep you from applying – even if the deadlines have passed!
+Grant applications received by March 31, 2015 will be given priority.
+Grant applications received after the deadline will still be reviewed if there is available funding.

-For more information about these and other programs that support youth and young adult attendance at GA, visit the General Assembly home page, check out the GA 2013 page on our blog Blue Boat, email us at youth @ uua.org or youngadults @ uua.org, or call us at (617) 948-4350.
+For more information about these and other programs that support youth and young adult attendance at GA, visit the General Assembly home page, check out the GA 2015 page on our blog Blue Boat, email us at youth [at] uua [dot] org or youngadults [at] uua [dot] org, or call us at (617) 948-4350.

-We look forward to seeing you in Louisville!
+We look forward to seeing you in Providence!